adimena/Cows-vs-no-cows/README.md

 * Model
 * Inference test
 * Application
+### Data
+Sources of data:
+* scraping from Bing image search
+* a Kaggle dataset of cows
+* videos I took of cows and no cows, then extracting images from here.
+This was to get a large number of my own photos quickly without taking each one individually
+* photos I took of cows and no cows for the holdout set.
+Less overall than from videos but they are more varied
+### Model
+I used another project on GitHub that recognises whether there is a cat or a dog in the photo (https://github.com/0sparsh2/cats-vs-dogs-coursera-assignment/blob/main/Cats_vs_Dogs_CourseraAssignment.ipynb).
+Instead of training the model with the "cats vs dogs" dataset I used my own "cows vs no cows" dataset.
 ### Application
 The different parts of the application part are shown in the diagram below:
 ![system_diagram.png](./system_diagram.png)